jstg004/blockchain_research/blockchain_notes00.md

   * parent executions do not need to revert
   * this makes it safe for a contract to call another contract
     * _example:_
-      * if A calls B with G gass
+      * if A calls B with G gas
       * then A's execution is guaranteed to lose as most G gas
 * the opcode ```CREATE``` creates a contract
   * the execution mechanics of ```CREATE``` are similar to ```CALL```